 Insurance issued in the name of:

 Address of insured:

 Name of insurance company:

 Address of insurance company:

 Policy number:

-PHYSICIAN (optional)

-I have examined the applicant and find that he/she is in fit health for participation in the Cuba /NC Partnership.
+PHYSICIAN (optional) I have examined the applicant and find that he/she is in fit health for participation in the Cuba/NC Partnership.

-Physician's Signature Date:
+Physician's Signature The Fortile is in pro-

 Comments:

 Provide this signed form to your team leader before departing for your trip.
-If an individual (no

-fill it in and take it with you.
+If an individual (not member of a team), make sure you fill it in and take it with you.